israel-campos-ruiz/first-solidity-approuch/README.md

 when you run this command, you can use your local network, but you need to code like the variables like the previous step.
 ![deploytest](https://user-images.githubusercontent.com/47333561/174470648-170611f0-2bdc-44a8-8bfa-ffb25de375a1.png)

+#### .editor option
+this is very helpful because we can now  write multi lines of  js code in the console and see our smart contracts work in local environment

 ## deploy to network
 In this case we will use [infura](https://infura.io/) the first spet is create a count and create a proyect.